GSA/fpki-guides/_common/03_distribute_os.md

 <b>APPLE CONFIGURATION PROFILE (EXAMPLE)</b>
 </p>

-{% include alert-warning.html content="Before using this profile, you should verify its suitability for your agency." %}
+{% include alert-warning.html content="Before using this profile, you should verify that it is suitable for your agency." %}

 To use this profile, copy the XML information and save it as a `.mobileconfig` file.